 Give your CV a boost: support first-year students and inspire others to study science.

 Travel, develop global networks and broaden your real-world and cultural experiences as part of your program.

 While there are many support services available to students, knowing where to start and who to ask can be difficult.
 Have a look at the options for first point of contact and what they can do for you.

-The Faculty of Sciences office is the place to go for most questions relating to your study.
+The Sciences Service Hub at the faculty office is the place to go for most questions relating to your study.
 Our friendly and experienced team are here to help!
 We’re available between 9am and 5pm Monday to Friday and can assist you with:

 - Program advice

 - Study abroad queries

 - Confidential one-on-one chats about issues or problems relating to your study.

 To make an appointment with a student advisor, contact us now or drop into the Darling building.